 ERCOT provides a self-insured group health plan to its employees and pays for all health claims.
 Incurred-but-not-reported claims liability is accrued.
-At December 31, 2017 and 2016, the liability is \$929 and \$768, respectively.
+At December 31, 2018 and 2017, the liability is \$991 and \$929, respectively.

-7. Lease and Contract Commitments
+10. Lease and Contract Commitments

 The Company has non-cancelable operating leases and service contracts for telecommunication services, system infrastructure, and office facilities.
-ERCOT currently leases approximately 30,000 square feet of office space in Austin, Texas through March 31, 2022.
+ERCOT leases approximately 30,000 square feet of office space in Austin, Texas through March 31, 2022.